Blackfire (DC Comics): The New 52

 Blackfire as depicted in Red Hood and the Outlaws #13.
 Art by Kenneth Rocafort.

-In The New 52 (a 2011 reboot of the DC Comics universe), some people's origins and personalities have been changed to an unknown degree.
+In The New 52 (a 2011 reboot of the DC Comics universe), several characters' origins and personalities are altered.
 While not at first referred to by name, it is said Starfire's sister sold her for the safety of their planet.
-It is revealed that a parasitic race known as the Blight has taken over Tamaran, their purpose unknown and Koriand'r fears the worst for her sister.
+It is revealed that a parasitic race known as the Blight has taken over Tamaran, their purpose unknown, and that Koriand'r fears the worst for her sister.
 Komand'r appears via flashback as her sister talks about their relationship, saying that they rarely get along and that Kori is embittered toward Komand'r and the people of Tamaran for letting her be enslaved.
 After Kori fought her way free, she was praised as a hero and given a ship named the Starfire by Komand'r, but the rift between the girls was still there.
 Komand'r appears to a captured Roy Harper and appears to be working with or under the Blight.
-Roy's capture, however, is revealed to be a mission to rescue Komand'r, as he successfully teleported her back onto the Starfire.
+Roy's capture is revealed to be a mission to rescue Komand'r, as he successfully teleported her back onto the Starfire.

 Koriand'r and Komand'r reconcile and plan to take back Tamaran by themselves.
 Kom and Kori fight through the hordes of the Blight with Jason Todd, Roy and a few of the members of Kori's ship.
 Komand'r is stabbed in the back by a spear thrown by the Blight's leader.
 Kori'andr defeats the Blight and Komand'r gives her a ship to get back to Earth.

 Powers and abilities

-Blackfire's body constantly absorbs ultraviolet radiation and can convert it into destructive and powerful bolts of energy which she calls "blackbolts."
+Blackfire's body constantly absorbs ultraviolet radiation and can convert it into destructive and powerful bolts of energy which she calls 'blackbolts.'
 Her energy absorption gives her superhuman strength, speed, and durability, all on par or possibly greater than those of Starfire.

 When her natural abilities were restored in full, Blackfire gained the ability to fly at faster-than-light speeds.
 This accommodates her resilience against heat, radiation and the harsh vacuum of outer space coupled with a solar powered self-sustenance eliminating the need to eat, drink, sleep or an atmosphere to breathe, which enables Blackfire to travel interstellar distances unaided.
 Blackfire, like all Tamaraneans, can assimilate languages through physical contact with another person and is more fluent in the English language than Starfire.

 Other versions

-An alternate universe variant of Blackfire appears in Teen Titans: Earth One.
+An alternate universe version of Blackfire appears in Teen Titans: Earth One.
 This version is a clone of Starfire created by S.T.A.R.
 Labs.